 The used Canon 60Da models that I have located online (eBay) are demanding a steep premium.
 I have not seen a Canon EOS 60Da for sale for less than $1,000 US online in my searches.

-Consider the fact that tests have shown that modifying other Canon camera bodies can outperform the 60Da in terms of amount of red light collected (see below), that’s a tough sell for many astrophotography enthusiasts.
+Consider the fact that tests have shown that modifying other Canon camera bodies can outperform the 60Da in terms of the amount of red light collected (see below), that’s a tough sell for many astrophotography enthusiasts.

-I hope that Canon decides to create a new DSLR camera catered to amateur astrophotography in the future, and that it’s a full-frame body this time around.
+I hope that Canon decides to create a new DSLR camera catered to amateur astrophotography in the future and that it’s a full-frame body this time around.
 (How about a Canon 6Da?)

 In this incredibly detailed review, you find useful information about the Canon EOS 60Da’s performance, including noise tests at varying temperatures.
 The tester revealed that the 60Da recorded an impressively small amount of noise present when shooting at ISO 800, at +8°C.

-In a head-to-head comparisons between the 60Da and a Baader modified Canon EOS 350D, the 350D was able to record fainter details than Canon’s official astrophotography camera.
+In a head-to-head comparison between the 60Da and a Baader modified Canon EOS 350D, the 350D was able to record fainter details than Canon’s official astrophotography camera.
 I had often heard that an astro-modified DSLR could outperform the 60Da in this regard, and this test appears to have proved that.